gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 }
 ```

-To make your work easier when you use [spring-data-gemfire-name] with Spring's Cache
+To make your work easier when you use Spring Data for VMware GemFire with Spring's Cache
 Abstraction, two new features have been added to the annotation-based
 configuration model.

 Consider the following Spring caching configuration:

-**Enabling Caching using [vmware-gemfire-short-name] as the caching provider**
+**Enabling Caching using GemFire as the caching provider**

 ```highlight
 @EnableCaching